Barisha, Harem District: Townscape

 The cultivation of olives and wine was the heyday of the town from the 4th to the 6th century.
 In Barischa, in comparison to other dead cities, an above-average number of olive presses have been preserved.
 There were in the center of the village in the area of the church some stately two-storey buildings, which are referred to as residences and on one side a pillar portico was introduced.
 Striking is the high number of smaller and very simple residential buildings with rectangular plain windows without portico, whose upright walls are made of huge stone blocks.

 Barischa, unlike most of the dead cities was archaeologically studied late and is therefore little known in the general literature.
 The first thorough examination of the 6th-century church was made by Christine Strube in the 1970s.

 The only church built by a local workshop is a three-naved basilica with a rectangular chancel to the east flanked by lateral adjoining rooms.
 It has a straight eastern wall.
 This combination is a development of the late 5th century.
 The northern side room was accessible from the side aisle by a door whose framing consists of bands in the bas-relief.
 Only the rock is more elaborate by a wavy band with foliage.
 Because of the door, this room can be identified as Diakonikon, the southern adjoining room being connected to the nave by a wider arch, as is typical for the Martyrion (relic chamber).
 In the completely preserved eastern wall of the gable, there are four windows with curved lintels framed by slight relief at the same height.
 In contrast, the decorative band at the cornice is defined by a deep groove.

 As water reservoirs for the dry season served in many places caves in the karstic rocks, which are recognizable only at Schöpföffnungen in the ground.
 In Barischa, a cistern carved out of the massive limestone subsoil with above-ground vaults has been preserved.
 The inside dimensions are about 4 × 6.5 meters.
 To the bottom of the approximately eight-meter deep cistern, a monolithic stone staircase leads down the wall.
 The vertex of the vault is three meters above the terrain.

 Incidents

-ISIS leader and self-proclaimed caliph Abu Bakr al-Baghdadi killed himself and two children with a suicide vest while United States special operations forces (SOF) pursued him in his hideout in Barisha on 27 October 2019.
+ISIS leader and self-proclaimed caliph Abu Bakr al-Baghdadi killed himself and two children with a suicide vest while United States special operations forces (SOF) pursued him in his hideout in the outskirts of Barisha on 27 October 2019.